Sonnet 165

 Sonnet 164

-Black waves white-tipped with rage lash at the store
+Black waves, white-tipped with rage, lash at the shore,

-As if persistence might soon breach the wall;
+As if persistence might soon breach that wall;

 What might I yet have done to have prevailed?